puppetlabs/puppet-docs/source/pdk/1.0/pdk_generating_modules.md

 PDK generates the basic components of a module and sets up the basic infrastructure for testing it.

-When you create a module, PDK asks you a series of questions that it uses to create metadata for your module.
+To create module metadata, PDK asks you a series of questions.
 Each question has a default response that PDK uses if you skip the question.
 The answers you provide to these questions are stored and used as the new defaults for subsequent module generations.
+PDK also adds a default set of supported operating systems to your metadata, which you can manually edit after module creation.

 Optionally, you can skip the interview step and use the default answers for all metadata.

 * Your Puppet Forge username.
 If you don't have a Forge account, you can accept the default value for this question.
 If you create a Forge account later, edit the module metadata manually with the correct value.
 * Module version.
 We use and recommend semantic versioning for modules.